 generically "new", they must be very young just like any other new potato.

 The potato's reputation for being fattening is not so much from the potatoes themselves (not much more so than apples), but the oils, butters and sour cream they are often cooked in or eaten with.
 Potatoes contain no fat or cholesterol.

 Potatoes are about 75% water and 19% complex carbohydrates, and are sufficiently nutritious a person could maintain good health on a diet of just potatoes and milk (for vitamins A and D).
 A fair amount of the vitamin and mineral content is near the surface, but more than half is distributed throughout the interior.

-Vitamins and Minerals: Potatoes are high in vitamin C, to the extent Spanish and French sailors consumed potatoes to ward off scurvy just as British sailors consumed lime juice.
-They are also fairly high in vitamin B6 and contain significant amounts of Thiamine, Niacin, Iron, Magnesium, Phosphorus and Potassium.
+Vitamins and Minerals: Potatoes are high in vitamin C, to the extent Spanish and French sailors consumed potatoes to ward off scurvy just as British sailors consumed lime juice and the Germans sauerkraut.
+They are also fairly rich in vitamin B6 and contain significant amounts of Thiamine, Niacin, Iron, Magnesium, Phosphorus and Potassium.
 Potatoes contain more potassium than any other common vegetable, or even bananas.
 Potassium mitigates the effects of sodium in salt.